 Throughout your career, from time to time a prospect or client has asked for a discount from your rate card.
 Sales trainers have long taught us that “price” actually is code for “value.”
 Discount requests have always been a signal that your value is perceived as out of line with what you charge.
-However, when discount requests become more the norm, that’s a larger signal entirely.
+However, when discount requests become more the norm, that’s a larger, more ominous signal.

 The key expression here is “constantly.”
 Or maybe, “because they can.”

 When it feels like everyone is demanding a price concession, it’s no longer a discount.
 It reflects a change in the prevailing market price.
 It’s the canary in the pricing coal mine, alerting you to danger.

 If you’ve been selling something for $1000 for years, the occasional request to take $900 constitutes a discount.
 When the frequency becomes noticeable, it’s evidence that the market price is beginning to drop.
 When price cut demands become commonplace, or the requested cut is much deeper, say, 20%, you’re no longer dealing with discounts.
 This is clear evidence that the perceived value of that product, service, or solution has declined in the eyes of buyers.

 Clients want discounts, they all agreed.
 Whether to impress the boss, protect the budget or simply because they can—clients expect discounts.